h5bp/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between host objects and native objects?
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?
-* explain `Function.prototype.bind`?
+* Explain `Function.prototype.bind`.
 * When do you optimize your code?
 * When would you use `document.write()`?
   * Most generated ads still utilize `document.write()` although its use is frowned upon
 * What's the difference between feature detection, feature inference, and using the UA string
-* Explain AJAX in as much detail as possible
+* Explain AJAX in as much detail as possible.
-* Explain how JSONP works (and how it's not really AJAX)
+* Explain how JSONP works (and how it's not really AJAX).
 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
 (Mustache.js, Handlebars etc.)
 * Explain "hoisting".